A New “Hippy ‘Harp”

 Yeah, I know, I know

 This site has been waiting way too long for an update.
-In the months preceeding the present we have moved from our self-built home and workshop of 45+ years to the home and town that I grew up in.
+In the months preceeding the present we have moved from our self-built home and workshop of 40+ years to the home and town that I grew up in.
 We often quip that we have “downsized” to a bigger house.

 It may be said that, “If you want to make an omelette autoharp you have to break a few eggs strings”.
-That, indeed, has happened in the meantime with the completion of a couple of new instruments, repairs and upgrades of several autoharps, and the seemingly endless search for tools and materials lost in the move.
+That, indeed, has happened in the meantime with the completion of a couple of new instruments, repairs and upgrades of several autoharps, and the seemingly endless search for tools and materials mislaid in the move.

 Anyway, I am back and hope to post about upcoming commissions and projects that include a Prizim autoharp, a Tom Morgan autoharp #2 restoration, a travel dulcimer, and a Child ‘Harp that will be for sale.